Basics on positively multiplicative graphs and algebras: Introduction

 \section{Introduction}

-This paper is devoted to positively multiplicative algebras and positively multiplicative graphs which permit to give a unified background to many problems at the interaction between algebra, combinatorics and probability.
-Given a finite set $Z$ of indeterminates and a field $\mathrm{k}$ containing $\mathbb{R}$, a positively multiplicative algebra is a unital $\mathrm{k} [Z^{\pm1}]$-algebra $\mathcal{A}$ admitting a basis $\mathfrak{B}$ such that~$1\in\mathfrak{B}$ and with structure constants in $\mathrm{k}_{+}[Z^{\pm1}]$, the subset of $\mathrm{k}[Z^{\pm1}]$ of Laurent polynomials with nonnegative real coefficients.
-This class of algebras contains in particular the fusion algebras, the group algebras or the character algebras associated to finite groups, the character algebras of simple Lie algebras but also homology or cohomology rings defined from algebraic varieties related in particular to Schubert calculus or to the geometry of affine Grassmannians.
+The aim of this paper is to study positively multiplicative algebras and positively multiplicative graphs, two notions which provide a unified background to many problems at the interaction between algebra, combinatorics and probability.
+Given a finite set $\sZ$ of indeterminates and a field $\K$ equal to $\mathbb{R}$ or $\mathbb{C}$, a positively multiplicative algebra is a unital $\K[\sZ^{\pm1}]$-algebra $\mathcal{A}$ admitting a basis $\mB$ such that~$1\in\mB$ and the structure constants of $\cA$ with respect to $\mB$ lie in $\mathbb{R}_{+}[\sZ^{\pm1}]$, the subset of $\K[\sZ^{\pm1}]$ of Laurent polynomials with nonnegative real coefficients.
+The set $\sZ$ can be empty and then it is just required that the structure constants are nonnegative.
+This class of algebras contains the fusion algebras \cite{Fuc}, the group algebras or the character algebras associated to finite groups, the character algebras of simple Lie algebras, but also homology or cohomology rings defined from algebraic varieties related in particular to Schubert calculus or to the geometry of affine Grassmannians, see \cite{LM,LLMSSZ}.

-Due to the positivity of the constant structures in $\mathcal{A}$, the matrix of the multiplication by any positive linear combination $s$ of elements in $\mathfrak{B}$ expressed in the basis $\mathfrak{B}$ can be regarded as an adjacency matrix for a weighted graph with set of vertices labelled by $\mathfrak{B}$.
-Conversely, starting from a graph $\Gamma$ weighted by elements in $\mathrm{k}_{+}[Z^{\pm1}]$, it is a natural question to look for an underlying positively multiplicative algebra structure.\ We will say that $\Gamma$ is positively multiplicative at a vertex $v_{i_{0}}$ when its adjacency matrix $A$ can be embedded in a matrix algebra which is positively multiplicative with a basis $\mathfrak{B}$ indexed by the vertices of $\Gamma$ in such a way that $b_{v_{i_{0}}}=1$ and the matrix of the multiplication by $A$ expressed in the basis $\mathfrak{B}$ is the matrix $A$ itself.
-One may observe here that we have two types of constraints for a graph to be positively multiplicative which are of very different nature.
+Due to the positivity of the structure constants of $\cA$ with respect to $\mB$, the matrix of the multiplication by any positive linear combination $s$ of elements in $\mB$ expressed in the basis $\mB$ can be considered as an adjacency matrix of an oriented weighted directed graph with set of vertices in bijection with the set $\mB$.
+Conversely, starting from a finite oriented graph $\Gamma$ with weights in $\mathbb{R}_{+}[\sZ^{\pm1}]$, it is a natural question to look for an underlying positively multiplicative algebra structure.\ We will say that $\Gamma$ is positively multiplicative at a vertex $v_{i_{0}}$ when its adjacency matrix~$A_\Ga$ can be embedded in a matrix algebra which is positively multiplicative with respect to a basis~$\mB$ such that (1) the $i_0$-th element of $\mB$ is equal to the identity and (2) the matrix of the multiplication by $A_\Ga$ expressed in the basis $\mB$ is the matrix $A_\Ga$ itself.
+One can notice here that we have two types of constraints for a graph to be positively multiplicative which are of very different nature: \begin{enumerate} \item The first one relates to linear algebra: does there exist a matrix algebra $\mathcal{A}$ with a basis~$\mB$ containing~$1$ and the matrix of the multiplication by $A$ is $A$?
+If so, we will say that~$\Gamma$ is multiplicative.